 Recent highlights include Ryan’s highly successful return to the Lyric Opera of Kansas City for a revival of Tosca as well as returns to the Borusan Istanbul Philharmonic Orchestra in Istanbul, I Pomeriggi Musicali, Orchestra Sinfonica Siciliana and Orchestra della Toscana, as well as a new production of the Les pêcheurs de perles at the Teatro Regio di Torino.

-He has appeared with the Vancouver Symphony, National Symphony in Washington, DC, Santa Fe Symphony, Louisville Orchestra, Academy of St. Martin in the Fields, Los Angeles Philharmonic, Orchestre Symphonique et Lyrique de Nancy, Opera Nationale de Lorraine, Opera Theatre of St. Louis, Saint Paul Chamber Orchestra, L'Orchestra de Chambre de Geneve, New York City Opera, and the Moscow State Philharmonic.
+He has appeared with Maggio Musicale Fiorentino, the Lirico Sinfonica Petruzzelli di Bari, Kansas City Symphony, Phoenix Symphony Orchestra, New York City Opera National Symphony in Washington, Vancouver Symphony, DC, Santa Fe Symphony, Louisville Orchestra, Louisiana Philharmonic, Los Angeles Philharmonic, Academy of St. Martin in the Fields, Orchestre Symphonique et Lyrique de Nancy, Opera Nationale de Lorraine, Opera Theatre of St. Louis, Saint Paul Chamber Orchestra, L'Orchestra de Chambre de Geneve, Israel Philharmonic, and the Moscow State Philharmonic.

-When Ryan is not travelling, he lives in Brighton, UK, with his wife, the dancer and theatre artist Laura Careless, and their son Owain, while remaining a close connection to the community of Rhinebeck, New York, where they lived for many years
+When Ryan is not travelling, he lives in Brighton, UK, with his wife, the dancer and theatre artist Laura Careless, and their son Owain, while remaining a close connection to the community of Rhinebeck, New York, where they lived for many years.